 Introduction to Occupational Therapy, 6th Edition

-Prepare your students for success in OT practice with a complete overview of the profession!
-Introduction to Occupational Therapy, 6th Edition helps students master the roles and responsibilities of the OT practitioner.
+Prepare for success in OT practice with a complete overview of the profession!
+Introduction to Occupational Therapy, 6th Edition helps you master the roles and responsibilities of the OT practitioner.
 Content examines OT practice — from client evaluation to planning interventions and goals to reaching optimal outcomes.
-Students will also learn valuable skills in clinical reasoning and in providing occupational therapy across the client's lifespan.
+You will also learn valuable skills in clinical reasoning and in providing occupational therapy across the client's lifespan.
 Written by the respected author team of Jane Clifford O'Brien and Brittany Conners, this comprehensive resource discusses today's OT practice and adds new chapters on self-care, supportive technology, advocacy, and the lived experience of OT practitioners.

 - Complete coverage of OT practice provides an overview of practice in a variety of rehabilitation, mental health, and community settings, and across the lifespan.